 Skip to main content

 Swif supports Windows silent installation to replace MDM on the target Windows machines.
-The silent installer can be requested via Swif's support channels.
-It will be available on the web app soon.
-The installer file is an MSI file.
+The silent installer file is an MSI file.
+You can download or right-click to copy the silent installer URL on the download screen.

 msiexec /i "{{FILE_FULL_PATH}}.msi" /quiet